jgiacomini/Tiny.RestClient/README.md

 Warning : the server must be able to decompress your content.

 ### Decompression
+Even if it's supported the client didn't send Accept-Encoding header automaticaly.

-You can tell to your server your client accept gzip like below :
+You can add it for gzip all request like below :
 ```cs
 var compression = client.Settings.Compressions["gzip"];
 compression.AddAcceptEncodingHeader = true;
 ```

-You can tell to your server your client accept deflate like below :
+You can add it for deflate all request like below :
 ```cs
 var compression = client.Settings.Compressions["deflate"];
 compression.AddAcceptEncodingHeader = true;